gbroxey/blog/wip2.md

 We will not skip straight to my proof.
 Instead I'll first invite you to try to prove it yourself.

 I think that most attempts at a proof for this case will slightly fall short of the desired bound.
-It's strange how elusive it seems to be, which is even stranger when you see my proof, which proves an even stronger bound than needed.
+It's strange how elusive it seems to be, which is even stranger when you see my proof, which provides an even stronger bound than needed.
 That's actually another interesting aspect here, but not so surprising if you think about it[^1].

 The first thing we could notice is that if $A \perp \lbrace 1, 2, 3 \rbrace$, then naturally $A \perp \lbrace 1, 2\rbrace$.
 This case is quite easy!
 We can for example let $U$ be the set of all $4^i * j$ for $i \geq 0$ and $j$ odd, after which $U \times \lbrace 1, 2 \rbrace = \NN$ and [Lemma 9][density1] kicks in - we get $\dsup(A) \leq \frac{2}{3}$.
 The details here are not hard to fill in, [Lemma 7][density1] being especially helpful.